 1 (800) 386-3372

 After starting a business, your next task is finding ways to acquire and retain customers.
-In order to do that, you must adjust your business to the needs, wants, and budgets of your customer base.
-Depending on the type and price of your inventory, offering customer financing might be a great way for you to increase sales and customer loyalty.
+Of course, in order to do so effectively, you must adjust your business to the needs, wants, and budgets of your customer base.
+This being said, depending on the type and price of your inventory, offering customer financing might be a great way for you to increase sales and customer loyalty.

+What is customer financing?
 Customer financing allows your customers to enroll in an affordable payment plan, rather than paying the entire price of an expensive item upfront.
-It’s designed to convert people from simply looking and thinking about shopping in your store to actually buying your product.
+In this way, customer financing is designed to convert people from simply looking and thinking about shopping in your store to actually buying your product.

-Small businesses and larger brands offer customer financing to convert more people from browsers into buyers.
+Small businesses and larger brands alike offer customer financing to convert more people from browsers into buyers.
 Therefore, if this sounds like something that might benefit your business, you may be wondering: How do I offer financing to my customers?
 We’re here to help.
-We’ll break down your customer financing options, how to choose a financing program that suits your business and preferences, and whether you should offer customer financing at all.
+We’ll break down your customer financing options, how to choose a financing program that suits your business and preferences, and discuss whether you should offer financing to customers at all.

-Customer financing offers options for customers who want to buy your goods and services, but can’t afford them.
+As we mentioned, customer financing offers options for customers who want to buy your goods and services, but can’t pay the entire price upfront.
 By enrolling in a payment plan, an item that costs, for example, $500, becomes available to your customer for five payments of $100 (plus a small interest rate).
 Essentially, by offering financing to your customers, you make your products or services more affordable for them.

-On the merchant’s end, this increases buyer conversion and customer loyalty.
-One study found that offering consumer credit options increases a customer’s average order size by 15%.
-Plus, 93% of customers who used credit options say they would make use of them again.
+On the merchant’s end, offering financing to customers increases buyer conversion and customer loyalty.
+In fact, one study found that offering consumer credit options increases a customer’s average order size by 15%.
+Plus, 93% of customers in this study who used credit options said they would make use of them again.

 Therefore, if you think customer financing could benefit your small business, you’ll want to know how to offer financing to your customers.
 On the whole, there are two main ways to go about offering customer financing.
-One option is to run credit checks, offer financing, and manage payment collection on your own.
-This takes up a lot of time and comes with legal responsibilities surrounding the use of consumer credit information.
-To save time and transfer some of the legal risks, most businesses rely on a third-party financing firm to make credit offers and collect customer payments.
+The first option is to run credit checks, offer financing, and manage payment collection on your own.
+This option, however, takes up significant time and comes with the legal responsibilities surrounding the use of consumer credit information.

 Photo credit: Everlane

-Although there are dozens of providers on the market that can help businesses offer customer financing, but not all of them are right for small business owners.
-Many require certain sales minimums or a minimum number of financed purchases each month, and they take a large cut out of financed purchases.
+Although there are dozens of providers on the market that can help businesses offer customer financing, not all of them are right for small business owners.
+Many of these providers require certain sales minimums or a minimum number of financed purchases each month, and they take a large cut out of financed purchases.

 Therefore, if you decide to offer financing to your customers, you’ll want to be sure you choose the right provider for your business.
-To help you start your search, we’ve gathered a handful of customer financing providers who have reasonable fees and no minimums, making them good options for small businesses.
-When you opt for one of these digital platforms, your customer can apply for financing in your store, online, or right from their smartphones.
+To help you start your search, we’ve gathered a handful of customer financing providers who have reasonable fees and no minimums—making them good options for small businesses.
+Plus, when you opt for one of these digital platforms, your customer can apply for financing in your store, online, or right from their smartphones.

-Here are five customer financing platforms you might want to consider:
+Here are five customer financing platforms you might consider:

 Viabill is designed for online small businesses that want to offer financing to their customers.
-Instead of have to pay the full purchase price, customers can split the cost into four equal monthly payments.
+Instead of having to pay the full purchase price, customers can split the cost into four equal monthly payments.
 Whether you use Shopify, Magento, WooCommerce, or another platform for your ecommerce shop, you can seamlessly integrate Viabill into your online checkout within hours.
-Merchants pay a fee of 2.90% plus 30 cents per transaction, similar to credit card processing fees.
-Customers don’t have to pay any interest for purchases of up to $300.
-There are no credit checks and no payment due at checkout.
+You’ll pay a fee of 2.90% plus 30 cents per transaction, similar to typical online credit card processing fees.

 LendPro’s customer financing platform integrates with your small business website, so your customers can check their financing options from the comfort of their own homes.
 They work with industries that normally sell expensive items, such as home goods, automotive, and jewelry.
 LendPro also sells application kiosks that you can install in your store.
 If your customer decides to pursue a payment plan, LendPro lets them evaluate multiple options through their application process.
 They provide payment plans and interest rates for all levels of creditworthiness and payment amounts.